 — Use deep copying if there is any possibility that the aliasing of a shallow copy would affect the application adversely.

-— Use abstractions to ensure deep copies where needed, e.g., by (re-)defining assignment operations, constructors, and other operations that copy component values.
+— Use abstractions to ensure deep copies where needed, e.g. by (re-)defining assignment operations, constructors, and other operations that copy component values.

 Implications for language design and evolution